dnolter959/autodiff/docs/milestone2.md

 **Overview**

-The package will implement Automatic Differentiation by appropriately translating variables into **dual numbers**, and then evaluating expressions containing dual numbers using the built-in order of operations defined within Python, while potentially improving the efficiency by utilizing a compuational graph to store and reuse nodes for computed values.
-Crucially, when we perform (binary or unary) operations in evaluating these expressions, we will do so **using only** elemental operations which we explicitly define ourselves via "operation overloading" on `DualNumber`s (an object which we define), and which obey the characteristics of dual numbers.
+The package implements Automatic Differentiation by appropriately translating variables into **dual numbers**, and then evaluating expressions containing dual numbers using the built-in order of operations defined within Python.
+Crucially, when we perform (binary or unary) operations in evaluating these expressions, we do so **using only** elemental operations which we explicitly define ourselves via "operation overloading" on `DualNumber`s (an object which we define), and which obey the characteristics of dual numbers.
 The resulting expression will itself be a dual number, the **real** part of which represents the evaluation of the function at the provided input, and the **dual** part of which represents the derivative of the functions evaluated at the provided inputs.

 **Classes**